risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

 2. `since begin()` : The returned data will include the oldest incremental data available, typically starting from the beginning of the subscription's retention period.

 3. `since unix_ms` : Starts reading from the first time point greater than or equal to the specified `unix_ms` value.
 It's important to note that the `unix_ms` value should fall within the range of `now() - subscription's retention` and `now`.

-4. `FULL` :  Starts consuming data from stock.
+If you specify `FULL` instead of the `since_clause`, the subsciption cursor starts consuming data from stock.

 ### Fetch from cursor